-If you wish to take one of the one week courses on the Software Engineering Programme then it is essential that you complete this form but also register separately with the Programme Manager, room 471.
+If you wish to take one of the one week courses on the Software Engineering Programme then it is essential that you complete this form but also register separately with the Office Manager for Professional Master's Programme, room 471.
 Any such requests will be subject to approval from the Director of the Software Engineering programme and will need to be accompanied by a short justification from both student and supervisor as to why the course would be beneficial and how it is relevant to your DPhil topic.